kdbanman/macros/doc/gameroom.md

 The gamerooms have minimal responsibilities - they are communications/recording loci.
 They do not run any game code or validate any game commands.
-They have only a few states (those derivable from the WebSocket protocol that are relevant to multiplayer game communications).
+They are of fewest possible states (those derivable from the WebSocket protocol that are relevant to multiplayer game communications).

-Each playable gameroom can be in two parent states: `setup` or `running`.
-The first is for players to join, organize themselves, and finalize the configuration.
-The second is for the game engine to run.
+Any asynchronous 'setup' phase for different players to join and leave is to be handled BEFORE connecting to a game room.
+Once the number of connected clients is equal to the number of expected players, the game room lock-step cycle begins.

+By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).
+Only command packets sent by server may modify game state.

 No engine code should be run on the server.
-Divergence/cheating detection is interface-based (ex. checksum of game state done client-side and sent to server).
+Divergence/cheating detection is interface-based (ex. checksum of game state done client-side and sent to server as part of packet header).
 Game-specific command conflicts are resolved client-side.

-By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).
-Only command packets sent by server may modify game state.

-Client commands (empty or not) are gathered at the server, verified, and compiled into a master packet.
+Client commands (empty or not) are gathered at the server, processed, and compiled into a master packet.
 The master packet is broadcast to each waiting client, where it is integrated into the coming iteration.
 (See separation of communication turns in AoE article)

 The game engine and view/controller are responsible for implementing the commands.
-The communications module is responsible for controlling client game engine synchronization.
+The communications module is responsible for controlling client game state synchronization and frame draw calls.

 ## Requirements

 - must handle defaultest browser configurations possible
 - must persistently record all gameroom activity
+    - error states and traces are very important (ex. state divergence)
+        - on disconnect or exception, dump as much as possible to server
 - must detect and react to client divergence of game engine state
     - gamestate hashes generated client-side, compared server-side (consensus)
 - must be user-id aware
     - guest uuid if none supplied
+    - XXX part of optional configuration for richer recorded data?
 - must be some means for player to reconnect from disconnection or accidental back button
     - must *not* be responsible for resynchronization of game state (only verification of resync success)
 - must be tolerant to poor/changing latency
 - must be tolerant of different and changing engine iteration times
 - must be tolerant to dropped command packets
+    - XXX TCP + WebSocket + [websocket library] may handle this?
 - must *not* be responsible for engine-specific command validation

 ## Client-Side API